lenovo/chef.lenovo-lxca/README.md

 ## Custom Resources

-In this POC, 3 custom resources have been implemented - lxca_node, lxca_chassis, lxca_resource
+In this Project, 3 custom resources have been implemented - lxca_node, lxca_chassis, lxca_resource

 lxca_nodes accepts the following actions: